Our Programmes

 Programme details

 The Programme revolves around knowledge and skills training, as well as project planning and execution.
-Combining with physical and online learning activities with credit system, it allows students to flexibly participate and obtain credits.
+Combining physical and online learning activities with a credit system, allows students to flexibly participate and obtain credits.

 1. Smoke-free Academy